 “… fifty-nine, sixty”, Jarvis’ voice said somewhere above him.
 Mike dropped his knees to the floor and turned his head sideways to expand his view.
 The perspiration ran back up his upturned forehead and wet the floor.

 Jarvis was at it again, which meant Adrienne was somewhere close by.
-He was flexing and stretching, leg up on a black vinyl bench, his muscles flickering with shiny vigor.
+He was flexing and stretching, leg up on a black vinyl bench, his muscles flickering with shiny vigour.
 His triceps were shaded bulbs of meat, behind taut biceps.
 Even his torso was strangely evident beneath his t-shirt.
 Lucky bastard, thought Mike.
 Do you get those doing what I’m doing?

 A pair of clean white runners beneath grey leggings appeared in Mike’s field of vision.
 He followed the legs up past their shapely thighs to the tanned and rippling midriff, a silver belly piecing through the navel.
 Above that a skimpy halter neck sports top maintained a firm but comfortable grip on a pair of sculptured breasts, like small kettle bells in a carry bag.
 Their owner’s smile beamed from a radiantly healthy face, her hair pinned back in a playful pony tail.
 She wore ear pods and held a silver drink bottle.